MikeDigitize/Getting_Started_With_TDD/README.md

 ## Keep Tests Decoupled

-At this stage it's worth reminding ourselves of a golden rule of testing, which is to ensure our tests can be ran in any order, with any initialising values.
+At this stage it's worth reminding ourselves of a golden rule of testing, which is to ensure our tests can run in any order, with any initialising values, and still pass.
 In other words *make sure there are no dependencies or coupling between tests.*

-If we re-order our tests, moving the first length check test, the test suite goes red.
+If we re-order our tests, moving the length check test to the last test, the suite goes red.

-Expected 7 got 21.
+*Expected 7 got 21.*

 Whoops!
 We've identified a problem.
 Every time Joe draws the lottery, the array of balls gets bigger.
 We're adding to an array that never gets emptied.

 Let's fix that by refactoring to an array that gets initialised on every call.
-We don't need access to a balls array directly on the object, we can check the outputted array instead.
+We don't need access to a balls array directly on the object, we can just check the outputted array instead.

 ```javascript
 drawEuroMillions() {